 - Alaska Airlines passengers flying out of the Pasco/Tri-Cities, Walla Walla, or Yakima airports will be able to check one case (with up to twelve standard 750 ml. bottles in one case) of Washington wine as baggage at no charge.

-- Drop-off fees for vehicles rented from Enterprise Rent-A-Car will be waived (details below).
+- Drop-off fees for vehicles rented from Hertz Rent-a-Car will be waived (details below).